nitzanpap/auto-tab-groups/README.md

 web-ext build
 ```

+## How to run

-4. Install the extension in Firefox
+1. Install the extension in Firefox

 ```bash
 web-ext run
 ```

+## How to upload to Firefox

+1. Make sure to update the `manifest.json` file with the correct new version.
+2. Build the extension (see [How to build](#how-to-build))
+3. Rename the built suffix of the built file from `.zip` to `.xpi`.
+4. Upload the extension to the Firefox addons site `https://addons.mozilla.org/en-US/developers/addon/<your-extension-name>`

 ## 👨‍💻 Author